-Those who teach your classes desire that you learn.
-They want you to learn essential information from their area of expertise, develop some of the skills they have mastered, and acquire informed perspectives.
-Using various teaching techniques, your professor seeks to promote your learning and success.
-They seek to guide you, motivate you, and outline for you the body of knowledge to be learned.
-The college professor teaches, but only you can learn.
-Knowing what faculty members expect of you may help you maximize your learning opportunities.
+Classroom instructors want their students to learn essential information from their area of expertise, develop some of the skills they have mastered and acquire informed perspectives.
+Using various teaching techniques, professors seek to promote students’ learning and success.
+They seek to guide and motivate students and outline the body of knowledge to be learned.
+The college professor teaches, but only students can learn.
+Knowing what faculty members expect of students may help to maximize learning opportunities.

-- Attend all classes, except when emergencies arise.
-If health and weather allow, your instructor will be present and on time for every scheduled class meeting.
-You should be, too.
+- Attend all classes, except when emergencies arise, since they will be present and on time for every scheduled class meeting, if health and weather allow.

-- Be an active participant in class, taking notes and asking appropriate questions.
-Your involvement will benefit you and your classmates.
+- Be an active participant, take notes and ask appropriate questions.
+Students’ involvement in class will benefit them and other students.

-- Let no temptation cause you to surrender your integrity.
+- Let no temptation cause them to surrender their integrity.